awesto/django-shop/docs/tutorial/intro.rst

 Add some pages to the CMS
 =========================

-In **djangoSHOP**, every page, can be rendered by the CMS.
+In **django-SHOP**, every page, can be rendered by the CMS.
 Therefore, unless you need a special landing page, start immediately with the *Catalog's List View* of your products.
 Change into the Django Admin backend, chose the section